CaiYitao/InsightDerm/README.md

 # Citation

-If you find this paper and repository helpful, please cite them.
+If you find this paper and repository helpful, please consider citing it.